tobydriscoll/udmath351/notes/first_order/ivp.md

 $$
 ::::

 A graphical interpretation of the role of an initial condition is that the general solution is a family of curves in the $(t,x)$ plane, and the initial condition is a point that the particular solution of interest must pass through.
+Here is an illustration for $x'=1.25x$, $x(3)=20$.

 ```{code-cell}
 a = 1.25